Houston-area ATM mistakenly dispenses $100 bills, not $10s

-HOUSTON (AP) — An ATM in the Houston area has been shut down and is guarded by law officers after mistakenly dispensing $100 bills instead of $10s and word of the glitch got out on social media.
+HOUSTON (AP) — An ATM in the Houston area has been shut down and was temporarily guarded by law officers after mistakenly dispensing $100 bills instead of $10s and word of the glitch got out on social media.

 Some Harris County sheriff’s deputies protected the outdoor ATM after Sunday night’s incident and notified Bank of America.